cmclaughlin24/hermes/README.md

 ## The Problem

 Imagine you are an entry-level software engineer supporting the development of a new web client for an alarm system in your second year.
 It's only you and the lead developer.
 The lead developer decides to pursue another opportunity, and suddenly you find yourself promoted to the lead despite your inexperience.
-As you're exploring the solutoin, you start getting incident ticket after incident ticket reporting that alarm notifications aren't working, so you begin to investigate.
-Your realize that, with your focus on the frontend, you never noticed that the applicaiton had about 20 microservices in the backend, all communicating through RESTful APIs. (it has more microservices than frontend screens - deep breath 😰) You then begin to investigate how the microservices communicate, only to find nested calls within nested calls.
+As you're exploring the solution, you start getting incident ticket after incident ticket reporting that alarm notifications aren't working, so you begin to investigate.
+Your realize that, with your focus on the frontend, you never noticed that the application had about 20 microservices in the backend, all communicating through RESTful APIs. (it has more microservices than frontend screens - deep breath 😰) You then begin to investigate how the microservices communicate, only to find nested calls within nested calls.
 Your nightmare truly begins.

 ## The Solution